git-town/git-town/documentation/commands/git-rename-branch.md

 #### DESCRIPTION

 Renames the given branch on both the local machine and the remote if one is configured.
-Aborts if the new branch name already exists.
+Aborts if the new branch name already exists or the tracking branch is out of sync.
 This command is intended for feature branches.
 Renaming non-feature branches has to be confirmed with the `-f` option.

 * Creates a branch with the new name